 - Project HOPE was also awarded a 12-month program by USAID’s Bureau for Humanitarian Assistance, which will reach 1.25 million people and 24 health facilities over the next year.

 Our work continues to evolve and expand based on the most urgent needs in the region.
-Click here to see our latest situation report.

 The lastest deliveries include:

 - A Neurosurgical Microscope (worth $115,000) to the Multidisciplinary Hospital № 18 in Kharkiv.

 - Medicines, medical supplies, insulin, needles, hygiene kits, emergency health kits, surgical kits, and children kits